flowerc/ModuleInference/README.md

 Python code to reproduce the correlation-based inference of regulatory signaling and transcriptional modules from time-series data, as published in: Flower CT, Liu C, et al. [manuscript pending]

 Run module_inference.py in the same directory as the phosphoproteomic and transcriptomic data (**Supplementary Table S1.xlsx** & **Supplementary Table S2.xlsx**).

+If you make use of this code or framework for analysis of time-series molecular data, please cite: Flower CT, Liu C, et al. [manuscript pending]